djjd47130/JD-TestApp/README.md

 ## Summary

-This app aims to pull together a singular app demonstrating all my solutions together into one place.
+This app aims to pull together a single environment demonstrating all my solutions together into one place.
 It originated as just a test application for my TMDB API wrapper, but accidentally transformed into more of a general-purpose web browser sort of application.
-I've split it away from TMDB into its own thing, which I'm actively working to make it into a plugin-based application, where TMDB is just one of the meany possible features.
+I've split it away from TMDB into its own thing, which I'm actively working to make it into a plugin-based application, where TMDB is just one of the many possible features.

 <img width="1218" height="825" alt="image" src="https://github.com/user-attachments/assets/1498bc22-49b7-4393-bbb9-74bc4ac54608" />